 Once you have a general idea about starting a Wild Ones chapter, read through the information below and then get ready to start on a new and rewarding adventure.

 Your chapter will be officially chartered when the Executive Director receives the following information and notifies the national secretary of receipt of your application information:

 - Name and phone number of your chapter contact person (to be published in the Wild Ones Journal and on the Wild Ones website).

 - Confirmed names of ten paid members from your locality.

-- Calendar of planned events, educational programs, or both for 12 months with at least the first four committed.
+- Calendar of planned events, educational programs, or both for twelve months with at least the first four committed.

 All officers, board members and the chapter contact must be paid members.
 The goal is to have at least twenty paid members within twelve months of being chartered, and to maintain at least that number of members in order to maintain chapter status.

 Your chapter should have a president, vice-president, secretary, treasurer, and someone who will be responsible for membership.
 (One person may hold more than office.)
 These officers, along with your board members, will make up the core group which will be the backbone of your organization as it gets started.
-All minutes of your business meetings should be submitted to the National Secretary.
 A year-end State of the Chapter Report must be submitted to the Executive Director.

 If students would like to start a new chapter it needs to be affiliated with a school or some other local not-for-profit learning center.
 Because students are typically under the age of 21, the new chapter will also need to have a Coordinator from the school or the center – someone who will always be responsible for the chapter even though the students may move on.
 Students can join at the student rate, but if they continue to be affiliated with the chapter after they graduate, the rate would switch to household.